-Because this is a VERY simple house to make except for the dormers I'm not going over the instructions specifically except to talk about making the dormers.
+Because this is a VERY simple house to make except for the dormers, I'm not going over the specific instructions except to talk about making the dormers.

 How to make the doghouse dormers for the Winter Cottage

 Generally, I recommend that you make your score lines on your patterns before you cut them out.
 On small pieces like these dormers, it is especially important because it is hard to hold them otherwise.

 And I'd like you to print a pattern out and work on the dormer first.
 See how it folds before you make the real thing.
 The dormer roofline is made just like we make the roofline on most of the houses with roof flaps and roof tabs - only on a much smaller scale.
 After you have played with the pattern a bit, then make your two doghouse dormers.
 Then glue the roof tabs down on the roof flaps so you've made a doghouse with an angled back.
 To get the roof tabs and roof flaps to stick together I did use a little binder clip on each side.

 Make sure the dormer walls are square (well, try to anyway.
 Mine aren't really square, but they are close) and let it dry before you attempt to glue it on your house.
 Once it is dry, then glue to the roof where you would like it.
 Then glue the dormer roof on.
 Another helpful thing to do here is to use thick glue like the Aleene's Fast Grab because it will hold much faster.
 It's hard to tape these little tiny pieces in place, so I just hold them until they stick in place.

 Dormer too frustrating?
 Then make a Twin Gable Christmas Putz House instead